wisniewskikr/chrisblog-it-java-springboot/spring-boot/security/authentication-authorization/no-sso/no-oauth2/single/rest-basic/README.md

 ##### Flow
 The following flow takes place in this project:
-1. User uses any Client API (for instance Postman) for sending GET request to Server for secured content.
+1. User uses any Client API (for instance Postman) for sending GET request to Server for not secured content.
+1. Server sends back not secured content to Client API
+1. Client API displays not secured content to the User
+1. User uses any Client API for sending GET request to Server for secured content for role USER.
 Credentials type Basic authentication are sent together with this request
 1. Server checks if credentials are valid.
+If everything is ok secured content for role USER is sent back to Client API
+1. Client API displays secured content for role USER to the User
+1. User uses any Client API for sending GET request to Server for secured content for role ADMIN.
+Credentials type Basic authentication are sent together with this request
-If everything is ok secured content is sent back to Client API
+1. Server checks if credentials are valid.
+If everything is ok secured content for role ADMIN is sent back to Client API
-1. Client API displays secured content to the User
+1. Client API displays secured content for role ADMIN to the User

 ##### Launch